NativeScript/docs-v7/tutorial/ng-chapter-1.md

 You can check whether you have Node.js setup by opening a terminal or command prompt on your development machine and executing `node --version`.
 If you get an error, head to the https://nodejs.org/ and download and install the latest “LTS” (long-term support) distribution for your development machine.

+> **TIP**:
+> * If you’re on OS X and use [Homebrew](http://brew.sh/), you can alternatively install the Node.js LTS release by running the `brew install node4-lts` command in your terminal.
-> **TIP**: The NativeScript CLI supports a wide variety of Node.js versions, so if you already have Node.js installed you should be good to go.
+> * The NativeScript CLI supports a wide variety of Node.js versions, so if you already have Node.js installed you should be good to go.
 If, by chance, you’re running an unsupported version, the `tns doctor` command we’ll run momentarily will flag the problem so you can upgrade.

 **Step 2: Install the NativeScript CLI**